Metric Noise Resource (MNR)

 Implementation Examples

 Different examples using this methodology are given in the initial paper [1].
 These examples use simplified models to provide insights about resource consumption scaling.
+Below, we follow the logic of the paper, which introduces three simple pedagogic examples, optimizing the consumption of single-qubit gates, before going to the detailed example of the optimization of a full-stack model of a fault-tolerant quantum computer, implementing Shor’s algorithm with superconducting qubits.

 Noisy single-qubit gate implementation (quantum-level)

 Section III.
 A of [1] minimizes the power consumption of quantum gates to reach a satisfying fidelity.
-It studies the trade-offs between:
+It studies the tradeoffs between:

 The following parameters are considered: